Program Notes

 By Robert A. Margo

-its origins in the eighteenth century, but it was around the
+has its origins in the eighteenth century, but it was around

-turn of the twentieth century that the instrument reached its
+the turn of the twentieth century that the instrument reached

-zenith of popularity in the Old and New Worlds.
-By World War
+its zenith of popularity in the Old and New Worlds.
+By World

-I interest in the mandolin had largely died out in America, but
+War I interest in the mandolin had largely died out in America,

-the instrument retained a passionate following in other countries,
+but the instrument retained a passionate following in other

-particularly in Europe and Japan.
-Beginning in the 1970s the
+countries, particularly in Europe and Japan.
+Beginning in the

-United States has experienced a revival of interest in classical
+1970s the United States has experienced a revival of interest

-mandolin.
-This evening's concert features the Providence Mandolin
+in classical mandolin.
+This evening's concert features the

-Orchestra (Rhode Island), one of the leading classical mandolin
+Providence Mandolin Orchestra (Rhode Island), one of the leading

 The repertoire for mandolin orchestra includes